Notes related to Spectators are shown in italics below.

 - Half Marathon - Sunday, March 20, 2022 (both races on same day)

-- 2021 Half Marathon - For race event historians: This was a special loop course for 2021 to allow for greater social distancing.
+- Prior Year (2021) Half Marathon - For race event historians: This was a special loop course for 2021 to allow for greater social distancing.
 We do not expect to use it again, but it did make for an interesting change and a chance to explore more of Cary, including two fun tunnels!

 Note: While the course is called a "trail," it is NOT a trail like an unpaved single-track course.
 It is more like a greenway and is wide enough to pass other runners throughout the course.

-- Full and half marathon run the same course for 2.5 miles to and from the American Tobacco Trail (ATT)
+- Full and Half marathon start together and run the same course for 2.5 miles to and from the American Tobacco Trail (ATT).

-- Boston Qualifier (Typically 18% of marathon participants)
+- Boston Qualifier (UP to 18% of marathon participants).

 - Bell at the finish line to ring when you finish with a Personal Record or Boston Marathon qualifying time!